 High performance air barriers and low infiltration rates are essential for ensuring healthy, comfortable, durable and efficient buildings and enclosure systems.
+Take a one-day intensive covering what is involved in large building air tightness testing, including the technical requirements of ENERGY STAR® Multifamily and the Toronto Green Standard Version 3.

 Air tightness testing of commercial and multi-residential buildings is becoming common practice required for low-carbon, near-zero energy building codes and volunteer efficiency building programs (ie, ENERGY STAR® Multifamily, LEED), and across Canada, many Provincial building codes will soon require air testing of large buildings prior to occupancy.

-Large building air testing comes with many benefits, including significant reduction in heating and cooling loads, preservation of the building enclosure through limiting moisture transport through air leakage, and notable reduction in occupant comfort concerts (ie, fewer drafts and easier control of interior conditions).
+Large building air testing comes with many benefits, including significant reduction in heating and cooling loads, preservation of the building enclosure through limiting moisture transport through air leakage, and notable reduction in occupant comfort concerns (ie, fewer drafts and easier control of interior conditions).

-- Testing standards
+- Test standards and protocols

 - Challenges in building preparation for testing